-- Unsweetened coconut yogurt mixed with raw nuts/trail mix or a sliced banana
+- Unsweetened coconut or cashew yogurt mixed with raw nuts/trail mix or a sliced banana

-NOTE: For those with serious health concerns, NO ANIMAL PRODUCTS should be consumed.
+NOTE: Got a serious health concern?
+NO ANIMAL PRODUCTS should be consumed.
 ZERO.
 Otherwise, for overall best health, keep animal products to a maximum of 2 servings a week, total (see above sources), but less is even better.
+Trying to lose weight?
+Keep the fat really low.
+Ideally around 10% or so of total calories.
+This means no animal products, and reduce any nuts, seeds, oils, avocado, olives, to a bare minimum until you reach your desired weight.
 These are some of the many options for a health-promoting, disease-reducing, WFPBD.
 In general, focus on less protein (especially animal sources), less fat, and emphasize fresh fruits and veggies.
 For more recipes and eating options, see my reference section at the end of this article.

 Dietary Cleansing & Detox

 Ancient civilizations used regular fasting or cleansing diets for disease management, and to maintain optimum health and vitality.
 Think of these as a ‘rest’ for the body organs and cells, and helps it clear metabolic waste, improve lymph drainage, and support ‘autophagy’ (destruction and clearing of unwanted, old, decaying cells).
 We’re always exposed to toxins from the environment and from normal cell metabolism, so it makes sense to have fasting or cleansing diets a regular part of our lifestyle.